lzukw/WirelessDisplay/README.md

 ![GUI of WirelessDisplayClient](doc_images/WirelessDisplayClientGUI.png)

-Linux, macOS and Windows are the supported operating-systems for both computers (for now, Linux and Windows work.
-For macOS the scripts have still to be written).
+Linux, macOS and Windows are the supported operating-systems for both computers (for now, macOS onyl is supported as presentation-computer; the scripts have still to be written).
 As GUI-framework the platform-independent [Avalonia-Framework](http://avaloniaui.net) is used.

 ## The projects in this repository